Hugh Hamilton DeWitt: Career

 DeWitt was known internationally as an ichthyologist, marine biologist and oceanographer with a special interest in the taxonomy, functional morphology, biogeography and ecology of fishes, particularly the species which inhabited the frigid waters of the Southern Ocean.
 He was one of the leading workers studying the fishes found on the Antarctic continental shelf.
 He first worked in the Arctic in 1958 as a project assistant while still studying at Stanford University.
 In 1975 he was the chief scientist on the Argentine naval research vessel ARA Islas Orcadas and he was frequently invited to participate in other cruises as his technical expertise was highly regarded.
 Between 1974 and 1980 he was publications secretary for the American Society of Ichthyologists and Herpetologists.
 He named a number of species, particularly from Antarctica and was a major contributor to the book Fishes of the Southern Ocean.
 He died in his office at the University of Maine on 5 January 1995.

+Personal life

 DeWitt was married twice and had three daughters from his first marriage to Joanne Rice who he married in 1956, this ended in divorce and Dewitt remarried Jane Siple DeWitt, gaining two stepchildren.
 His leisure was time taken up with mountain climbing, jogging and hiking as well as listening to Baroque Music, Classical Music and Gilbert & Sullivan.